-There are many different Camino de Santiago routes.
+There are many 8 main Camino de Santiago routes.
 Which one will you walk?
 Let’s go over your options so you can decide the best route for you!

 El Camino Francés – The French Way